 Here's a list of meaningless out of context keyword jargon.

 I graduated from the University of Minnesota in 2015 with a Bachelors of Computer Science.
 In the Computer Science program, I was on the Software Engineering, Systems and Compilers track.

-My original intent was leaning towards more web developer inclined coursework, but I was lucky enough to expand my horizons and come to love systems and compilers.
+My original intent was leaning towards more web developer inclined coursework, but I was lucky enough to expand my horizons and come to love compilers and systems.

 In 2011, I founded my own small podcast network and built my own small in-house podcasting studio.
-As of early 2017, I have recorded just over 550 episodes across various series.
+As of late 2020, we have recorded just over 1300 episodes across various series.

 Previous work during college.